 Charles Darwin visited the Galápagos Islands in the mid-1800s, where he observed that each island had its own distinct wildlife.
-This scientific breakthrough, in part, paved the way to the Galápagos Islands’ status as a UNESCO World Heritage Site.
+This scientific breakthrough, in part, paved the way to the Galápagos Islands’ UNESCO world heritage status.

 Jerusalem is considered one of the holiest cities for Christianity, Judaism, and Islam.
-It’s chock-full of cultural and historic monuments dating back over a thousand years.
+This historic area is chock-full of cultural and historic monuments dating back over a thousand years.

 Top sights here include the Walls of Jerusalem and Dome of the Rock, a 7th century Islamic shrine.
 All three of the Abrahamic religions acknowledge that this shrine was the site of Abraham’s sacrifice.

 Situated between the Dead Sea and Judaean Mountains, Jerusalem is one of the oldest and most intriguing cities in the world.

 How to get there: Jerusalem is less than a 1-hour bus ride from Tel Aviv, Israel.

 18. Forbidden City, China – One of the Most Unique UNESCO Sites